sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/05_vba/window-management-vba.md

 ## Glue42 Windows

-In order for windows of VBA applications to become **Glue42 Windows**, they must be registered as Glue42 Windows after the Glue42 COM library has been initialized.
+In order for windows of VBA applications to become Glue42 Windows, they must be registered as Glue42 Windows after the Glue42 COM library has been initialized.

 ## Registering VBA UserForms